dwhiffing/fury/content/aar/nf/nf27_aj/body.md

 At this point I have a chance to leave cleanly, or hang around and try to exploit my success.
 I (recklessly) decide on option B. The Mig-31s that went after the TLAMs are now out of position to defend (wait for it…) an AWACs.
-I can’t resist!
+I can’t resist\!
 While I engage some Mig-23s and Su-27s one of my F-14s gets into Phoenix range, and spends two precious missiles to down the radar plane.
 This does not impress the Russians, who decide that a mix of two dozen fresh Mig-25s and Mig-23s is the